jamumford/Human_Legal_Verdict_Prediction/README.md

 ## Data Files

 The necessary participant classification data files for running the scripts are found in the 'Analysis' subdirectory.
 The model groups' final quiz responses are found in model_2nd_quiz_responses.xlsx, and the debrief survey responses for all participants are found in survey_responses.xlsx.
 Please ensure to maintain the structure of the repository for the scripts to function correctly.
+The file Article6_ADM.pdf is not necessary for executing any of the scripts, but contains the ADM in the format provided to those participant groups that were permitted access to the domain model.

 ## Installation